Home Forums Sign Making Discussions Traditional Does anyone know how traditional signage is made?

 Member

-We made some quite good stuff like that, we just got busy with this side of things and havent had time to make any more of it, was fun though and Ive still got all the stuff so might have another go.
+We made some quite nice stuff like that, we just got busy with the sign side of things and havent had time to make any more of it, it was fun though, and Ive still got all the stuff, so might have another go!

 • Peter Dee